Hog-tied: Manslaughter verdicts over Sandringham home invasion death

 The closing arguments in the case were heard on Tuesday.

-Crown prosecutor Brett Tantrum said what unfolded on the night of December 10, 2018, and into the early hours of the following morning had been series of deliberate acts.
+Crown prosecutor Brett Tantrum argued that what unfolded on the night of December 10, 2018, and into the early hours of the following morning had been series of deliberate acts.

 It started with the intention to rob Baker in his own home.